Have you ever been disappointed at your efforts aimed at behaviour change? Why is behaviour change so difficult? How can we master it?

 So make sure you enable your target groups and facilitate the desired behaviour by making it simple and providing support when they need it.

 These are just a few examples of the building blocks for successful programs.
-If we design our programmes using models like BJ Fogg’s, they are much more likely to succeed.
+If we design our programmes using proven models & methods, they are much more likely to succeed.

 Recently, I used the Fogg Behaviour Model during a research project for the social innovation programme of the Dutch Ministry of Economic Affairs.
 It proved a useful framework to analyse why decision makers in commercial real estate do not use green innovations to make existing buildings more sustainable.
 The research brought to light how their behaviour can be influenced effectively.